Automotive Exterior Parts Coating Automation

 Substrate Challenges

-Why Plastics Coating is Different
+Why Automotive Exterior Parts Coating is Different

-Plastic and composite substrates present unique coating challenges:
+Automotive exterior parts present unique coating challenges:

 • Static buildup: Non-conductive surfaces attract dust and affect spray patterns